EbonyGunwhy/Ferret/README.md

     where a and b are parameters.

 the following steps must be followed.
-The full implementation of this model can be found in The folder **Ferret\Developer\ModelLibrary*\SimpleModels.py**
+The full implementation of this model can be found in the folder **Ferret\Developer\ModelLibrary*\SimpleModels.py**

 1. Write a function that executes the mathematical model.